AttilaSzaboCDE/skyfix/README.md

 ## Features

-A few of the things you can do with SkyFix:
+A few things about, you can do with SkyFix:

 * AWS and Azure cloud system monitoring
 * Issues and Errors detecting